Summary

 - Where to get help

-Rotavirus gastroenteritis is usually more severe than other types of gastroenteritis.
-Prior to the introduction of rotavirus vaccines in Australia, the best available estimates suggest that it accounted for about 10,000 hospitalisations and 115,000 doctor visits every year for children under five years of age.
-Since the introduction of the rotavirus vaccines onto the National Immunisation Schedule in 2007, hospital presentations have declined by more than 70 per cent.
+Prior to the introduction of rotavirus vaccines in Australia, the best available estimates suggest that it accounted for about 10,000 hospitalisations and 115,000 doctor visits every year for children under 5 years of age.

 Symptoms of rotavirus

-The symptoms and signs of rotavirus gastroenteritis range from mild to potentially life-threatening, and may include:
+The symptoms and signs of rotavirus gastroenteritis range from mild to potentially life threatening, and may include:

 - vomiting